Xiaotong1120/trandformer_paper/README.md

 #### Decision and Validation:
 - Decided to adopt **all C4 filters except terminal punctuation**, balancing data quality and dataset size.
-- This resulted in improved model performance without sacrificing excessive data (see Fig. 6).
+- This resulted in improved model performance without sacrificing excessive data.

 ---